Find the right hearth for your Kentucky home.

 If you're putting a fire in your house on purpose, it's best to work with an expert.
 Unless you're genuinely experienced in framing, gas line, vent pipe, and the national code on clearances to combustibles, have a professional do it—and ideally the same company that sells you the fireplace, so warranty, service, and liability all live under one roof.

-Every Hearth Dealer in Kentucky
+Every Stove and Fireplace Dealer in Kentucky

 Whitehead-Hancock Plumbing, Heating & Cooling